#20: Habitat Island

-The openness of the park to everyone can cause some tension — the park board did an extensive renovation a decade ago in part to try and reduce open drug use — but overall there’s enough space to fit everyone, and enough space between the cenotaph area where adults gather and the playground at the bottom of the hill to alleviate problems.
+The openness of the park to everyone can cause some tension — the park board did an extensive renovation a decade ago in part to try and reduce open drug use the caused consternation with local businesses and residents — but overall there’s enough space to fit everyone, and enough space between the cenotaph area where adults gather and the playground at the bottom of the hill to alleviate problems.

 And that playground really does need to be highlighted: a comprehensive wooden theme, with a little tree hut and large stumps complementing the standard Giant Triangle Climbing Thingy and New Play Structure With Lots Of Slides that are all the rage these days.
-And it’s right next to a small water park, which admittedly will lose appeal for anyone over 4 or 5 years old, but there’s few places in the city with a new playground *and* a spray park, and Grandview does both well.
+And it’s right next to a water park, which admittedly is a bit too small to appeal for kids over 4 or 5 years old, but there’s few places in the city with a new playground *and* a spray park, and Grandview does both well.

-There’s solid modern washroom facilities, a small grassy space in the middle, a grand view (see what we did there?) of downtown from the top of the park, and just enough benches and tables if you want to grab a meal from a nearby restaurant.
+There’s solid modern washroom facilities, a small grassy space in the middle, a great view of downtown from the top of the park, and just enough benches and tables if you want to grab a meal from a nearby restaurant.

 It’s not a large enough park or unique enough to be truly amazing, but everything is well executed, with activities for all ages, and it’s the product of a community that has put its values into the space.